 Jenny Lake is one of the places we wanted to visit in this part of the world as it was highly recommended, so we went there first.
 It is a gorgeous lake with the trees all around and the dramatic mountains as a backdrop.

-Maybe because the cobalt blue water of the alpine lake, Lake Tahoe, was still fresh in our minds, it didn’t quite have the wow I was expecting, but learning about how the lake got its name and being there in person to appreciate its beauty, was awesome.
+Maybe because the cobalt blue water of the alpine lake, Lake Tahoe, was still fresh in our minds and we were shattered after a long day on the road, Lake Jenny t didn’t quite have the ‘wow’ I was expecting.
+To learn about how the lake got its name and to be there in person to appreciate its beauty, was still an awesome moment.

 Travel Distance: 196 miles